balihoo/style-library/_elements/list-box.md

 ---
 layout: post
-title: Drop-down Menu
+title: List Box
-category: element
 ---

-Use a drop-down menu when the user needs to select one of 2-10 choices and there is no default or there is a blank state option at the top of the list.
-Make sure the field is clearly labeled and that all options within the menu are consistently labeled.
+Use a single-select list box when the user needs to select one option from 10+ choices.
+Use a multi-select list box when the user needs to select one or more options from 10+ choices.

 Preview: